MiguelVazRamos/Projects/README.md

-# P
+# Projects
 This repository showcases a variety of data science and advanced analytics projects completed during my Masters at Nova IMS.
 The projects demonstrate skills in areas such as machine learning, data mining, and data storage.
+Each project includes a detailed description of the problem statement, methodology, and results.
+Explore the collection to see my experience and expertise in action!